Random Running and Coaching Thoughts

 Be More Than An Athletic Coach

-A great running coach is really a life coach.
+A great running coach is a life coach.
 Every aspect of an athlete's life should matter to a coach, not just how fast they run.
-Find ways to help other people reach their God-given potential in all aspects of their lives.
+Find ways to help others reach their God-given potential in all their lives.

 There Are Good And Bad Coaches At Every Level